parse-community/parse-server/CONTRIBUTING.md

 #### Local Testing

 Fixes for securify vulnerabilities are developed in private forks with a closed audience, inaccessible to the public.
 A current GitHub limitation does not allow to run CI tests on pull requests in private forks.
-Whether a pull requests fully passes all CI tests can only be determined by publishing the fix as a pull request and running the CI.
+Whether a pull requests fully passes all CI tests can only be determined by publishing the fix as a public pull request and running the CI.
 This means the fix and implicitly information about the vulnerabilty are made accessible to the public.
 This increases the risk that a vulnerability fix is published, but then cannot be merged immediately due to a CI issue.
 To mitigate that risk, before publishing a vulnerability fix, the following tests needs to be run locally and pass:

 - `npm run test` (MongoDB)
 - `npm run test` (Postgres)